-Issue Options Implications Whangārei Do nothing roads susceptible to slips and flooding worsening of pavement condition over time (e.g. more potholes and slip failures) and an increase in long-term maintenance costs, slower travel times and potential safety issues including cutting access to communities. during heavy rain events, resulting in road closures that often affect critical routes.
-This is only expected to get worse over time due to the effects of climate change.
-Implement the NTA's Resilience Plan and maintenance intervention strategy (MIS) to develop a prioritised programme of retaining wall & slip repairs and flood mitigation required on key arterial routes, tourist routes and on roads that form the only vehicle access to isolated communities. addressing slips and flood mitigation in a proactive manner will reduce the likelihood of catastrophic failure and will reduce ongoing maintenance costs it will minimise delay and disruption on key arterials, tourist routes and will provide security of access for isolated coastal communities considering the impacts of climate change in low-lying coastal areas will help planning of new roads and coastal protection in these areas.
+Issue Options Implications roads n susceptible ld to slips and a flooding ta during heavy rain events, Implement the NTA's a resulting in Resilience Plan and n road closures Maintenance Intervention fa that often Strategy (MIS) to develop it affect critical a prioritised programme ta routes.
+This is of retaining wall & is only expected slip repairs and flood co to get worse mitigation required lay over time due on key arterial routes, aa to the effects of tourist routes and on fit worsening of pavement condition over time (e.g. more potholes and slip failures) and an increase in long-term maintenance costs, slower travel times and potential safety issues including cutting access to communities. addressing slips and flood mitigation in a proactive manner will reduce the likelihood of catastrophic failure and will reduce ongoing maintenance costs it will minimise delay and disruption on key arterials, tourist routes and will provide security of access for isolated coastal communities considering the impacts of climate change in low-lying coastal areas will help planning of new roads and coastal protection in these areas.
 This will help future proof the road network from potential sea level rise.
 Investigate alternative to expand the resilience strategy to a Corridor Network Resilience Analysis and FWP. improved and more focused programme for resilience works providing fit for purpose detour routes for the state highway network and key local arterials would enable traffic and freight flows to negotiate the detour efficiently and safely.